 Did you hear about the Scythians?

-Hello and welcome to another post from The Eason Clan!
+Warriors on horseback practicing archery in an open field Hello and welcome to another post from The Eason Clan!
 Before we dive into today’s post, I just want to say, “Thank you!”
-Yes, to you the faithful followers who have been with me since day one, and the new subscribers and viewers who follow my blog.
-It’s always been my passion to share my … Continue reading Did you hear about the Scythians?
+Yes, to you the faithful followers who have been with me since day one, and the new subscribers and viewers who follow my … Continue reading Did you hear about the Scythians?

 Crystal Blue Shores